andrewprock/pokerstove/README.md

 `.\vcpkg install gtest` and\
 `.\vcpkg install boost-1.72`

+Note: vcpkg will install/build 64 bit binaries for 64 bit machine, x32 bit for x86 machine, to explicitly request either of those,
+append: `:x86-windows` or `:x64-windows` to your command, for example to build 32 bit on 64 bit machine:\
+`.\vcpkg install gtest:x86-windows` and\
+`.\vcpkg install boost-1.72:x86-windows`

 That's it, Visual Studio will autmatically pick up your installed boost and gtest installed by vcpkg!

 However if you already have boost or gtest installed you need to adjust project settings in visual studio, To do so open Visual Studio solution and adjust following properties in property manager: